swiftlang/swift-foundation/Proposals/0033-String-Encoding-Names.md

 ## Implications on adoption

-This feature can be freely adopted and un-adopted in source code with no deployment constraints and without affecting source compatibility.
+This feature can be freely adopted and un-adopted in source code without affecting source compatibility.

 ## Future directions